About Peg & Patch

 Tracy MacNicoll was born in the beautiful Perthshire town of Pitlochry.
 At an early age, Tracy and her family emigrated to Canada where they settled in Tsawwassen, a suburb of Vancouver.
 It was a great place to grow up and the quality of life was fantastic; however, Scotland was always 'home'.

 After graduating from university, Tracy moved to Ireland and then returned to the UK.
-Her career in communications has taken her to Dublin, Leeds and London; however, her heart belongs to Scotland and she has set her sights on moving home.
+Her career in communications has taken her to Dublin, Leeds and London; however, her heart belongs to Scotland and she has recently returned home.

 Through Tracy's regular visits to Scotland, she has discovered talented artisans and craftspeople who design and make beautiful, quality products; however, the shops and high streets continue to be filled with cheap, red tartan tat that plays to dated stereotypes of Scottish culture.

-By combining her desires to move back to Scotland and to champion beautifully-designed products from Scotland, Tracy launched Peg & Patch in March 2019.
-It's an online shop today, but who knows what will pop-up in a Scottish town in the next year or so.
+By combining her desires to move back to Scotland and to champion beautifully-designed products from Scotland, Tracy launched Peg & Patch online in March 2019.
+In December 2021, she opened a 'bricks-and-mortar' shop on Auchterarder's High Street.

 With no previous experience in retail or running her own business, every day is a school day for Tracy!
 Follow Tracy's blog to read more about the creation of Peg & Patch and hear about her adventures along the way.